iizno/folio/readme.md

 ## Simple portfolio site

-Feel free to do re-use.
+Feel free to do re-use the code (NOT THE ASSETS !)